“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 8. Refill the tank and replace the cover

 Once you are done with all the “Element removing” steps, it’s time to refill the tank and put back all the necessary components.
-Turn on the heater water source, close the drain valve.
+Turn on the heater water source, and close the drain valve.
 We do not propose to enable the power supply instantly at this time.

 Before turning on the electricity, we must ensure that our tank is full.
 If there is a leakage, check the newly mounted part.
 If a leak has been detected, turn off the water supply and tighten the element with the main element.
 Even the “O” ring may also be substituted.